jiwenyoung/English-Cloze-Exercise/README.md

 "config.ini" is the configuration file which could be used to setup most of features.

+After the input prompt, you can remove a question by entering "r" or quit the program by entering "q", as well as input A,B,C,D for pick.

 Until now, this software only offer cli interface.